Tufayel-Ahmed/ADO.NET/README.md

 <p>12.
 GetValues(object[] values): It Populates an array of objects with the column values of the current row.</p>
 <p>13.
 NextResult(): It advances the data reader to the next result when reading the results of batch Transact-SQL statements.</p>
 <p>14.
 Read(): It Advances SqlDataReader to the next record and returns true if there are more rows; otherwise false.</p>
+<h3>SqlDataAdapter Class</h3>
+<p>The ADO.NET SqlDataAdapter in C# works as a bridge between a DataSet and a data source to retrieve data.
+The SqlDataAdapter is a class that represents a set of SQL commands and a database connection.
+It can be used to fill the DataSet and update the data source.
+The SqlDataAdapter class is a sealed class so it cannot be inherited.
+Again is inherited from DbDataAdapter class and implement the IDbDataAdapter, IDataAdapter and ICloneable interface.</p>

+<h3>SqlDataAdapter Class Constructors</h3>
+<p>1.
+SqlDataAdapter(): Initializes a new instance of the SqlDataAdapter class.</p>
+<p>2.
+SqlDataAdapter(SqlCommand selectCommand): Initializes a new instance of the SqlDataAdapter class with the specified SqlCommand. </p>
+<p>3.
+SqlDataAdapter(string selectCommandText, string selectConnectionString): Initializes a new instance of the SqlDataAdapter class with a the command and a connection string</p>
+<p>4.
+SqlDataAdapter(string selectCommandText, SqlConnection selectConnection): Initializes a new instance of the SqlDataAdapter class with a the command and a connection string.</p>
+<h3>SqlDataAdapter Class Methods</h3>
+<p>1.
+CloneInternals(): It is used to create a copy of this instance of DataAdapter.</p>
+<p>2.
+Dispose(Boolean): It is used to release the unmanaged resources used by the DataAdapter.</p>
+<p>3.
+Fill(DataSet): It is used to add rows in the DataSet to match those in the data source.</p>
+<p>4.
+FillSchema(DataSet, SchemaType, String, IDataReader): It is used to add a DataTable to the specified DataSet.</p>
+<p>5.
+GetFillParameters(): It is used to get the parameters set by the user when executing an SQL SELECT statement.</p>
+<p>6.
+ResetFillLoadOption(): It is used to reset FillLoadOption to its default state.</p>
+<p>7.
+ShouldSerializeAcceptChangesDuringFill(): It determines whether the</p>
+<p>8.
+ShouldSerializeFillLoadOption(): It determines whether the FillLoadOption property should be persisted or not.</p>
+<p>9.
+ShouldSerializeTableMappings(): It determines whether one or more DataTableMapping objects exist or not.</p>
+<p>10.
+Update(DataSet): It is used to call the respective INSERT, UPDATE, or DELETE statements.</p>
 </div>